CMWebDev02/invoice-organizer-miranda/README.md

 Front end web project that provides a way to sort and mange invoice files that are stored in a file system of a server.

-** Utilize my invoice-sort-api in tandem with this project ** The api acts as a backend to the user's filesystem to allow relocating and sorting files into their appropriate directories.
+** Utilize my invoice-sort-api in tandem with this project ** The api acts as a backend to the filesystem to allow relocating and sorting files into their appropriate directories.

 ## Organizers